-- 1 tbsp. of annatto seeds (or use annatto powder)
+- 1 tablespoon annatto seeds (or use annatto powder)

-- 3/4 c. of chopped sun dried tomatoes in oil (or 1 kg. of fresh tomatoes, chopped)
+- 3/4 cup chopped sun dried tomatoes in oil (or 1 kg. of fresh tomatoes, chopped)

 - Rinse the tripe and leg.
 Place in a pot, cover with water, add salt, the whole garlic, onion, peppercorns and bay leaves.
 Bring to the boil, cover and simmer just until tender, anywhere from four to six hours.
 Alternatively, use a pressure cooker or slow cooker.
 Note that the tripe will probably cook faster than the leg so you might have to fish out the tripe while the leg continues to cook.
 Don’t cook the meat to death at this point as you will simmer then some more later.

 - Cool the meat then cut into strips about two inches long and half an inch wide.

 - Heat the olive oil in a clean pot.
 Add the annatto seeds and cook gently over medium-low heat until they render color.
 Scoop out and discard.
 Skip this step if using annatto powder.
 You just add the powder to the oil and that’s that.

 - Turn up the heat to high.
 Add the sliced chorizo to the oil.
 Cook, stirring, for about a minute.
 Add the minced garlic, chopped onion, chilis, sun dried tomatoes (or chopped fresh tomatoes) and oregano.
 Saute for about two minutes.